sanjeevkamath/GarminVersusOura/README.md

 # Garmin Versus Oura

 The aim of this repository is to gain insight from the difference in specific sleep monitoring variables monitored in the Oura Ring and Garmin Venu 2 Sq.
+Different devices may employ varying algorithms and sensors to monitor sleep.
+Comparing their outputs can help assess the accuracy and reliability of each device in capturing sleep-related metrics.
+This is particularly important for individuals who rely on these devices for sleep tracking as part of their health and wellness routine.

 # Garmin and Oura Data Download